Introduction to Python

 .

-To create a byte type we must first enter the character b
+To create a byte type, we must introduce the character b

 byte = b"MaximoFN"byte